-The perfect easy, weeknight meal, this Chicken with Dijon Mustard Sauce is both delicious and quick!
+The perfect easy, weeknight meal, this chicken with mustard sauce is both delicious and quick!
+Special enough for company, too.

 I'm sure I'm like most of you, with a handful of recipes in "regular rotation".
 This is one that comes around often and it's always satisfying.
 With both Dijon and grainy mustard, this is a one-skillet dish that's a perfect, easy weeknight meal or special enough for entertaining.